 A balance sheet is comprised of three different parts: assets, liabilities and shareholders’ equity.
 Assets reflect what an entity owns, while liabilities reflect what it owes.
 The equity section reflects the amount of money invested in a business.
 All provide indicators of a company’s financial health.
 Here’s a further breakdown of each category:

-- Assets: This includes everything the company owns, such as real estate, machinery, patents, inventory and accounts receivable.
-Types of assets include current assets, which are things a company expects to convert to cash within the next year like most accounts receivable or inventory, and noncurrent assets, which are things that aren’t expected to be sold within a year, such as factories or real stores that are owned by the company.
+- Assets: These typically include items like real estate, machinery, patents, inventory and accounts receivable.
+Assets are broken down between current assets, which are items a company expects to convert to cash within the next year — e.g. accounts receivable and inventory; and noncurrent assets, which are items that aren’t expected to be converted to cash within a year, such as buildings and machinery.

-- Liabilities: A liability is any expense the company is obligated to pay, such as mortgages, accrued taxes, purchases, and accrued employee salaries and benefits.
+- Liabilities: A liability is any expense the company is obligated to pay.
+It typically includes mortgages, accrued taxes, purchases, loans and accrued employee salaries and benefits.

 - Shareholders’ equity: Shareholders’ equity equals assets minus liabilities.
-Essentially, if all of the assets were sold for book value, owners’ equity is the amount that the owners or shareholders of the company would receive after paying off all debts.
+If all of the assets could be sold for book value, owners’ equity is the amount that the owners or shareholders of the company would receive after paying off all debts.

 Click to read a beginner’s guide to investing in stocks.